Navy Health offers four Extras Only policies for current and former members of the Australian Defence Force (ADF) and their families.

 |Chiropractic and osteopathy|

-However, there are also additional benefits especially for current and former ADF members, including:
+There are additional benefits especially for current and former ADF members, including:

 - Waiver of the waiting periods when signing up within 90 days of discharge

-- ADF personnel can suspend their cover when posted overseas, or when they move into continuous full time service.
+- Ability to suspend your cover when posted overseas, or when you move into continuous full time service.

 - 12 months: Major dental